FranciscoMoretti/site/content/blog/how-to-set-up-prettier-and-eslint-in-vs-code-for-next-js.md

 npm install eslint --save-dev
 ```

 Unsure about ESLint?
 Next.js has integrated ESLint support and it's what `next lint` uses under the hood!
 I use ESLint in all my projects but you should make your own choice.
-Here is an analysis of [[the-pros-and-cons-of-using-eslint|the pros and cons of using ESLint]].
+Here is an analysis of [the pros and cons of using ESLint](blog/the-pros-and-cons-of-using-eslint.md).

 ### Step 4: Installing the ESLint VS Code Extension
 Head over to the Extensions view again and search for the "ESLint" extension by Dirk Baeumer.
 This is another popular extension with more than 27M downloads at the moment.
 Install this extension to enable ESLint integration in VS Code.
-To learn some of the useful stuff it can do have a look at [[eslint-vs-code-extension|error detection and fixing with ESLint VS Code extenison]].
+To learn some of the useful stuff it can do have a look at [error detection and fixing with ESLint VS Code extenison](blog/eslint-vs-code-extension.md).

 ### Step 5: Integrating ESLint and Prettier